P. Heil-Mealey’s response to this post:

-Red root is not a treatment for SS, and there is absolutely no medical evidence to support this claim.
-It may not even be safe to use.
+This is not true!
+Red root is not a treatment for SS, and there is absolutely no evidence to support this claim.
+It may not even be safe to use, and should never be applied to skin lesions.
 Read more here.

 2. P. Heil-Mealey does not understand Sweet’s syndrome-related medical terminology.

 P. Heil-Mealey does not understand the term ‘histiocytoid Sweet’s syndrome’ (the person leaving the comment refers to it as ‘histoicitic’), yet in the main blog post implies that she can cure SS.
 She states that ‘They have been told (by doctors) that nothing can be done, and that they will have their conditions the rest of their lives.
 This is just not true.’